NVIDIA/kubevirt-gpu-device-plugin/README.md

 ```shell
 $ echo "aa618089-8b16-4d01-a136-25a0f3c73123" > nvidia-41/create
 ```
-An mdev device file for the vGPU is added is added to the parent physical device directory of the vGPU.
+An mdev device file for the vGPU is added to the parent physical device directory of the vGPU.
 The vGPU is identified by its UUID.

 The /sys/bus/mdev/devices/ directory contains a symbolic link to the mdev device file.